 - Local Parks – Many neighborhoods in our area of Santa Clarita come with a local park, usually next door or attached to each elementary school.
 The kids love visiting the park so it’s a nice option to help keep the kids busy.

 - Community Activities – In some of the Valencia neighborhoods, the HOA associations host Saturday night outdoor movies and swimming leagues.
 It’s great fun and a very inexpensive way for the children to get involved and do something other than play games on their phones.

 - Friends – Again, the kids turn into teens and eventually become social butterflies.
 I’m not condoning giving the family room to the teens, but it might be nice to have a room that can be used for just hanging out.

-- Immediate Family Members – Ideally, if buying a kid friendly home it would be beneficial to all if located nearby other family members.
+- Family Members – Ideally, it would be beneficial to all if located nearby other family members.
 First of all, it’s much easier to get help when needing a babysitter and children can never have too many grandparents, aunts, uncles and cousins to love them.
 Believe me, this really does make a difference.

 Home Décor When Buying a Kid Friendly Home

 There’s still more to consider and we didn’t even get into family friendly interior decor.
 You may have to give up some of the higher end designs and go for durability instead.
 Choose floor and wall finishes that can be easily cleaned or choose colors to hide the dirt.
 Yes, you’ll need closet space, and larger bedrooms are helpful, especially if going for two kids in a room.
 What about window covering?
 I still don’t understand why kids often bypass opening the blinds to open the windows?

 Unfortunately, home search apps do not yet include an easy way to immediately or accurately search only for family or kid friendly homes.
 Even if they did, you’d need to verify this on your own, so we suggest starting by identifying popular areas and neighborhoods and start your search from there.